babashka/sci/doc/fork-state-audit.md

    create an unbounded retention problem.
 4. Finish split identity/state for Var watches, namespace/type metadata,
    volatiles, and `*loaded-libs*`.
-5. Finish the ClojureDart multimethod port and make memoization caches world-local.
-JVM/CLJS multimethod state is implemented.
+5. Finish the ClojureDart multimethod port.
+JVM/CLJS multimethod state and SCI memoization caches are implemented.
 6. Add managed Delay and choose a pending-Promise policy.
 7. Reject or explicitly classify transients, running futures, streams, and other affine/external resources.